Instagram Is Eating Dining

 If you live in New York or Los Angeles or San Francisco—or, increasingly, London, Paris, and any other self-styled stylish city—you’ve seen similar people strike similar poses outside similarly unique restaurants, cafes, and bars over the last few years.
 “Influencer” is the catch-all term, a descriptor that is either highly covetable or dripping with irony, depending on who you talk to.
 But most of the people snapping away outside places like Cha Cha are only aspiring to that label, or maybe they’re just heavy Instagrammers, like any one of us —which means they’re not getting paid to shoot, filter, edit, tag, geotag, share, and like.
 What they represent to Cha Cha—and, really, what any customer with a smartphone and half an Instagram habit represent—is free advertising.

 New York has one of the more desirable constellations of Instagram-friendly hangouts.
-You have Dimes in Chinatown, a health food cafe lifted right from Los Angeles circa 2009, specializing in $20 dust-colored grain bowls and an impossibly attractive clientele; there’s the vegan comfort food specialists at the Butcher’s Daughter ($16 for cauliflower “grits” at brunch), the fussy but undeniably great coffeemakers at Blue Bottle (New York-based Happy Bones only satisfies half of that criteria); and then there’s Jack’s Wife Frieda and by Chloe, two restaurants that have become brands in their own right thanks to the guidance of designer Laureen Moyal.
+You have Dimes in Chinatown, a health food cafe lifted right from Los Angeles circa 2009, specializing in $20 dust-colored grain bowls and an impossibly attractive clientele; there’s the vegan comfort food specialists at the Butcher’s Daughter ($16 for cauliflower “grits” at brunch), the fussy but undeniably great coffeemakers at Blue Bottle (New York-based Happy Bones only satisfies half of that criteria); and then there’s Jack’s Wife Freda and by Chloe, two restaurants that have become brands in their own right thanks to the guidance of designer Laureen Moyal of Paperwhite Studios.

-Moyal has become a minor celebrity in the design world, thanks to an exceptional ability to distill trends into something playfully genuine, a skill that makes her work nearly impenetrable to cynicism or millennial pink-induced fatigue.
-Her work is twee without being precious, thoughtful without being self-conscious.
-Part of that can be attributed to her opinions on aesthetic fads in the first place.
+Paperwhite has become a minor celebrity in the design world, thanks to an exceptional ability to distill trends into something playfully genuine, a skill that makes its work nearly impenetrable to cynicism or millennial pink-induced fatigue; it’s twee without being precious, thoughtful without being self-conscious.
+Part of that can be attributed to Moyal’s opinions on aesthetic fads in the first place.
 “I don’t know why trends get such a bad rap,” Moyal told me via email.
 “Trends are part of our collective aesthetic, they are identifications of what we like in a certain time and place… I think it’s very difficult not to account for them in design.”

 What this means is, among other things, a full-on attention to detail—those cute, cool, fascinating little details that will fit perfectly into the square of a smartphone pic.
-Case in point are the sugar packets Moyal’s firm, Paper White Studios, designed for Jack’s Wife Frieda, now with locations in two of Manhattan’s toniest neighborhoods.
+Case in point are the sugar packets Paperwhite designed for Jack’s Wife Freda, now with locations in two of Manhattan’s toniest neighborhoods.
 They come in three dusty pastels and are emblazoned with cutesy phrases like “Sugar for My Honey’ and “I Love You a Latte” in a bony serif.

 The packets aren’t germane to the identity of the restaurant—after all, not everyone is ordering tea or coffee at the end of a meal—but they tap into the brainstem of social media-oriented design, even if Moyal says she wasn’t designing the restaurant’s identity with Instagram filters in mind per se.
 “Jack’s was not designed for Instagram,” she told New York back in April.
 “It just happens that Instagram was picking up around the same time.”

 It’s not just the food itself: How the little design touches of a restaurant or cafe (or any stylish place really) pops on social media is no longer a passive consideration for proprietors or designers.
-“We’re seeing that, more and more, brands are depending on social media,” says Nick Denitto, partner at Manufactur, the L.A.-based design and marketing firm behind Cha Cha Matcha’s brand identity.
+“We’re seeing that, more and more, brands are depending on social media,” says Nicholas DeNitto, partner at Manufactur, the L.A.-based design and marketing firm behind Cha Cha Matcha’s brand identity.
 And for marketing restaurants, Instagram is considered the most valuable platform—way more than Twitter and Facebook.

 “Instagram is our client’s biggest advertising channel,” he says.
 “From the start we knew it was going to be a heavy part of any marketing campaign.
 Brands depend on social media, so when they ask us to design a brand for them they’re also asking us how these things can be shared, how the elements photograph, how do they put things in a store that give people places to take photos?”
 Especially, it goes without saying, people with tens of thousands of followers.